 Our on site Garden Centre has a multitude of things for sale from in season plants, shrubs, herbs and veg to plant pots and garden ornaments to handmade bird and bat boxes, made on site by our Supported Learning department.
 We also have green compost and manure for sale.
 Eggs freshly laid by our chickens and ducks on site.

-Yes, we do sell 'green waste compost' and manure, for the up to date info/to order you can speak to our compost worker, John, on 07391013969
+Yes, we do sell 'green waste compost' and manure, for the up to date info/to order you can speak to our office staff on 0114 258 0482

 We do produce a small amount of rare breed meat 2-3 times a year.
 Our animals are always slow grown, free range and kept in the highest welfare conditions we can manage.
 We aim to educate volunteers and visitors about where meat comes from whilst also showcasing an alternative to commercial farming.
 We sell our meat to a local pub/restaurant and also through an email list.
 If you have any questions or would like to hear about when meat is available please see the contacts page there you can find the relevant emails for the department you need.

 Yes.
 Our friendly and experienced DBS staff are available to give advice and guidance on all aspects of the DBS process.
 Please click here for more information

 Here are some other links that people might find useful

 How to get to the Farm? - Visiting us